-(Gas) Heating Mode

-When the thermostat calls for heating, the circuit between R and W is completed.
+(Gas) Heating Mode or Heat Pump Emergency Heat When the thermostat calls for heating, the circuit between R and W is completed.
 The furnace control board initiates the ignition sequence.
 Approximately 30 seconds after the gas flame has proven, the blower motor will slowly ramp up to the selected motor torque.
 The blower will continue to operate after the call for heat has been removed for 100 seconds.
 NOTE: All on- and off-delays for heating continue to be controlled by the furnace control board.

-Cooling or Heat Pump Mode
+AC or Heat Pump Cooling Mode